TheBoringShow/scripts/README.md

 # scripts
-The scripts for each guest
+The scripts for each guest.